 if you don’t totally agree with something, you’re usually too nice to argue about it so you give a negative comment, followed up by a positive one on the same subject, or vice versa, thus…cancelling out the entire opinion, leaving me wondering what your stand is and keeping you out of any conflict because you left the other party in the smoke.

-After I mentioned to Jaime that I loved the phrase so much that I was going to put it on a shirt, the phrase officially evolved into “Neutrally Opinionated (Indifference Innovated).”
+After I mentioned that I loved the phrase so much that I was going to put it on a shirt, the phrase officially evolved into “Neutrally Opinionated (Indifference Innovated).”
 So, for anyone still a bit confused, I’m going to break it all down word-by-word.
-The first two words describe the person, the second to words describe the first two words.
+The first two words describe the person, the second two words describe the first two words.
 (Confused yet?)
 So here goes, first some definitions:

 Neutrally: not aligned with or supporting any side or position in a controversy